Understanding Work in a Post-Pandemic WorldApril 6th, 2022

 #4 Hybrid is here to stay.

 Maybe you’ve loved it, maybe you’ve hated it – regardless, the hybrid model of working is here to stay.
 While there are certainly areas of virtual work that pale in comparison to face-to-face interaction there are also numerous benefits to adopting this operational change.
 Naturally, hybrid work makes the physical world a lot smaller.
-Each of us now has access to resources and diverse talent pools that we might not otherwise have been able to tap into through a traditional working model.
-Overall levels of productivity and efficiency have dramatically increased, and your team may feel more of a sense of autonomy and ownership through hybrid work.
-Finally, and perhaps one of the most unexpected benefits of hybrid work is that it creates a forcing function for communication.
-Hybrid work allows us to communicate more intentionally with one another which is a component that often lacks when we’re blinded by the convenience of close physical proximity.
+Each of us now has access to resources and diverse talent pools that we might not otherwise have been able to tap into.
+Overall levels of productivity and efficiency have dramatically increased, and many people feel a heightened sense of autonomy in owning their unique approach to hybrid work.

-#5 YOU define your company culture, not the work model you adopt.
+#5 YOU define your company culture, not the work style you adopt.

 Cheers to the future of work – however you define it.
 We’re all in this together and with a little effort, a lot of intentionality, and perhaps even a bit of luck we can transform the modern-day workplace for the better.

 Interested to chat more about ideas like this?
 Join Venture Lane Connex, Boston's highest quality network in B2B tech!